c4ch3c4d3/ACL_Generator/README.md

 # ACL_Generator
-Generate ACLs for Alcatel.
+Generate ACLs for Alcatel and Cisco.
 Little to no knowledge required!

 Run cli.py, and watch your ACL form before your eyes!